buzz7290/IHMC-ObjectDetection/README.md

 ## Test Door Detection Model
 Once you have installed tensorflow GPU and Anaconda enviroment setup, test out my door detection model.

-Go to my github [repository](https://github.com/buzz7290/IHMC-ObjectDetection/tree/master/IHMC-ObjectDetection)

 - Make a new folder in your C: drive named tensorflow1
-- download models folders and put it inside tensorflow1
+- Download the full TensorFlow object detection repository located at https://github.com/tensorflow/models by clicking the “Clone or Download” button and downloading the zip file.
+- Open the downloaded zip file and extract the “models-master” folder directly into the C:\tensorflow1 directory you just created.
+- Rename “models-master” to just “models”.

+Download this repository

+- copy all files and paste them to C:\tensorflow1\models\research\object_detection folder
+- move image_util.py and object_enum.py files to utils folder
 - open Object_detector file in models/research/object_detection folder
 - change directory for saving images in line 77 and 99.

 To test it out,
 - open up Object_detection_server in models/research/object_detection
-- type in host ip and port value.
+- type in host ip and port.
 Run Python server.

 <p align="center">
   <img src="doc/serverwaiting.PNG">